-- We will need to see a copy of the proposed tenant(s) passport/driving licence and a utility bill (Such as Gas, Council Tax or Mobile Phone bill) confirming proof of address (Not more than 3 months old) Rent is usually paid monthly in advance and we ask for 6 weeks deposit depending upon clients instructions.
-Sometimes, it may be appropriate to ask for more than one months rent in advance if proof of income is not able to be confirmed.
+- We will need to see a copy of the proposed tenant(s) passport/driving licence and a utility bill (Such as Gas, Council Tax or Mobile Phone bill) confirming proof of address (Not more than 3 months old) Rent is usually paid monthly in advance and we ask for 5 weeks tenancy deposit depending upon clients instructions.

 - Once we have all or part of the above information, we can then discuss the matter further with the Landlord who despite our advice makes the final decision to proceed with the letting or not at the end of the day.

-- The signed contract, keys and possession will not be given to the proposed tenant until the 6 weeks deposit and One Months rent in advance is cleared funds in our client account.
+- The signed contract, keys and possession will not be given to the proposed tenant until the 5 weeks tenancy deposit and One Months rent in advance shows as cleared funds in our client account.

-- We recommend in the interest of both parties that a full independent Inventory is produced and check in carried out at the commencement of the lease.
+- We recommend in the interest of both parties that formal check in and check out takes place by an independent Inventory clerk.
 This should avoid many problems arising in due course should there be a dispute at the end of the tenancy.
-Our agreement states the landlord pays for the production of the Inventory and cost of the check in and the tenant pays for the cost of the check out.
+If an Inventory is carried out, then the Landlord is to bear the cost of both the Inventory clerks check in and the check out fees.

 - Legal Duty of Care – The Landlord must ensure that the property being let is safe.
 Failure to comply with Safety Legislation is considered a criminal offence resulting in legal action and prosecution.

 - Gas (The Gas Safety (Installation & Use) Regulations 1994 (amended 1998) The Landlord must maintain gas installations and all gas appliances through annual inspections and safety checks carried out by a Gas Safe registered engineer and a copy of the Current Inspection Certificate must be left in the property or a copy emailed to the tenant.